Towards quantum Mechanics on the curved cotangent bundle: Conventional approach to quantum mechanics on curved spaces

-As a matter of fact, this corresponds to a covariant derivative acting on scalar density of weight $1/2$ as necessitated by the determinant of the metric appearing in the covariant volume measure.
+with the Christoffel symbol $\Gamma^k_{ij}.$ As a matter of fact, this corresponds to a covariant derivative acting on scalar density of weight $1/2$ as necessitated by the determinant of the metric appearing in the covariant volume measure.

+Diffeomorphisms (in de Witt's terminology point transformations) as provided in Eq. \eqref{gencoordtrans}, then, have the quantum analogue

+as can be derived from Eq. \eqref{mom1}, using solely the transformation properties of the partial derivative and the determinant of the metric.

-The quantization of the Hamiltonian of a free particle, classically given as $H_{\text{fp}}=g^{ij}p_ip_j/2M,$ with the mass of the particle in question $M,$ clearly harbours ambiguities related to operator ordering.
-In general, it can be represented in a manifestly covariant fashion as
+The quantization of the Hamiltonian of a free particle, classically given as $H_{\text{fp}}=g^{ij}p_ip_j/2M,$ with the mass of the particle in question $M,$ is naturally object to operator-ordering ambiguities.
+In general, it can be represented in manifestly covariant fashion as

-where the dimensionless parameter $a$ quantifies the ambiguity and we introduced the scalar curvature $R(x).$ Fortunately, this ambiguity could be resolved through the application of geometric calculus (see Ref. \cite{Pavsic01} and references therein), fixing the parameter $a=0,$ \ie leading to the representation as the Laplace-Beltrami operator
+where the dimensionless parameter $a$ quantifies the ambiguity and we introduced the scalar curvature $R(x).$ This ambiguity can be resolved by applying geometric calculus (see \cite{Pavsic01} and references therein),\footnote{The idea underlying this reasoning lies in defining the momentum operator as a scalar Euclidean Dirac operator $\gamma^i(x) \partial_i,$ with the matrices $\gamma^i$ satisfying $\{\gamma^i,\gamma^j\}=2g^{ij}.$ This is how the use of vector operators, whose expectation values are coordinate dependent in single-particle quantum mechanics, can be avoided.
+Then, the Hamiltonian is to be defined as $\hat{H}\psi= \gamma^i\partial_i(\gamma^j\partial_j\psi)/2M=\Delta\psi/2M,$ implying that $a=0.$} fixing the parameter $a=0,$ \ie leading to the representation

-Furthermore, this reasoning made it possible to rigorously define the expectation values of vector operators like $\braket{\hat{p}_i},$ implying that the quantization should be performed in normal coordinates -- a fact that had already been recognized by Dirac in the early days of quantum theory \cite{Dirac30}.
+The last equality defines the Laplace-Beltrami operator, which is clearly invariant under diffeomorphisms as can be derived from the transformation properties of partial derivatives, the metric and its determinant.